wknums/auto-assessment-assist/README.md

-Test that your environment is working:
+Test that your environment is working (Note: this is assuming a Windows OS development environment - for Limux please adapt the paths to use forward / ):

 in the vscode environment, open a terminal and execute the following commands to activate your virtual environment log in to azure and run a test: